-The new axial bearing and bearing orifice design reduce the air consumption significantly to provide economic operation even at the higher supply pressures and remarkably increased robustness.
+The new axial bearing and bearing orifice design reduce the air consumption significantly to provide economical operation even at the higher supply pressures and remarkably increased robustness.

-Notice: An alternative air compressor to your machines standard may be required to operate UASD-x models.
+You may need an alternative air compressor to your machine´s standard to operate with the UASD-x models.